 Hot Bloom Cold Brew

 Hot bloom was promoted by Lorenzo Perkins in 2012 and was inspired by Peter Giuliano’s work to popularize Japanese iced coffee.
 Perkins promoted a method in which the preparation starts with an initial hot bloom, between 45 to 120 seconds.
 After 45 seconds we continue with cold brewing for 12 hours.
 The hot bloom allows the extraction of some compounds and oils only soluble at higher temperatures.
 Iced water is immediately added over the grounds, to stop the oxidation and lock in the volatile compounds.
 The mix is then steeped for an additional 12 hours for a cold brew extraction.
 Lorenzo Perkins admits in his blog post that this “is cold brew, but at the same time, it is not”.

 Cold Brew Coffee – Health

 For people with a preexisting stomach condition, coffee can irritate the stomach and cause abdominal pain.
 Anecdotal evidence suggests that cold brew coffee is less irritating to the stomach than hot brewed coffee.
 There is not enough scientific evidence to support this popular belief, but there is an increasing number of people who experienced relief.

 - Cold brew has a different composition than the hot brew.
 A lot of the compounds that dissolve at high temperatures are not present in coffee prepared with cold water.

-Overall, there are health advantages and disadvantages in using both brewing methods, although scientific research is lacking.
+Overall, there are health advantages and disadvantages of using both brewing methods, although scientific research is lacking.
 The benefits of drinking coffee, in general, outweigh the risks; more info on our page on the subject.